xynehq/jaf/docs/a2a-protocol.md

 4. **Monitor memory usage** with in-memory provider
 5. **Use connection pooling** for database providers

-The A2A protocol implementation in FAF provides a robust, scalable foundation for agent-to-agent communication while maintaining the framework's functional programming principles and type safety guarantees.
+The A2A protocol implementation in JAF provides a robust, scalable foundation for agent-to-agent communication while maintaining the framework's functional programming principles and type safety guarantees.